Ginsbourger/ginsbourger.github.io/_pages/about.md

 From September 2015 to May 2020, I worked mainly as a permanent senior researcher at [Idiap Research Institute](http://www.idiap.ch) where I founded and headed the Uncertainty Quantification and Optimal Design group.
 During my last two academic years at Idiap, I lectured at [Ecole Polytechnique Federale de Lausanne](https://www.epfl.ch/en/) and participated to the [Master in Artificial Intelligence](https://master-ai.ch/) offered by [Unidistance](https://distanceuniversity.ch/artificial-intelligence/master/) and Idiap.
 I have also held since 2018 a titular professorship at the University of Bern, where
-I have been employed in several settings between my habilitation in 2014 and my current employment (from August 2021) as a Professor Extraordinarius.
+I have been employed in several settings between my habilitation in 2014 and my current employment (from August 2021) as a Professor Extraordinarius of Statistical Data Science.